United States Department of State

 As part of the online application, applicants will be asked to submit the following required documents:

-Instructions: Individually address each of the five items listed below limiting responses to 300 words or fewer (maximum length 2000 characters) for each item.
+Instructions: During the application process, you will be asked to individually address each of the numbered items listed below, limiting your responses, to 2000 characters or less for each item.
 Describe how you have used the following abilities and/or knowledge, referencing the source from which the work-related experience was acquired.
 Your examples can be drawn from any part of your experience but they must describe things that you, personally, have done.
-You should compose your replies carefully, as one of the skills required of an experienced human resources manager is the ability to think logically and to write clearly and concisely.
+You should compose your replies carefully, as one of the skills required of an experienced human resources officer is the ability to think logically and to write clearly and concisely.

 The narrative autobiography is included inside the online application.